This article is a sub-topic of the ultimate guide, How to Stop Procrastinating (Even If You’re a Lazy Bastard). Check it out if you’re interested.

 Here’s the thing: Motivation is different from inspiration.

-For example, you’re never inspired to brush your teeth, eat food, nor take a bath, but you do them anyway because you have the motivation to do them.
+For example, you’re never inspired to brush your teeth, eat food, nor take a bath, but you do them anyway because you always have the motivation to do them.
+You don’t have to use willpower to do these activities.

-In this article, you’ll learn four elements that contributes to your motivation; I hope this will give you a framework that allows you to think of your own strategies for motivating yourself.
+In this article, you’ll learn four elements that contributes to that motivation; I hope this will give you a framework that allows you to think of your own strategies for motivating yourself.

 Let’s get into it.